-A question we see coming up, in particular during these difficult times, is how should accrued income from rent be treated?
-In this article we will have a look at the accounting entries and discuss some of the income tax consequences.
+In particular, during these difficult times, a question we see coming up is how should accrued income from rent be treated?
+This article will look at the accounting entries and discuss some of the income tax consequences.

 What is Accrued Rent Income?

-We have a few articles going into accrued revenue in a broader sense, in particular our article here.
-However, in this article we are focusing on accrued rent income – obviously from the landlords point-of-view.
-This area is of particular interest to my wife and I as we have a small flat we rent out.
+We have a few articles going into accrued revenue in a broader sense, particularly our article here.
+However, in this article, we focus on accrued rent income – obviously from the landlord’s point of view.
+This area is relevant to my wife and me as we have a small flat we rent out.

-Accrued income more generally is the bringing to account, or recognition, of income you have earned but have not yet received payment for.
-In a normal “cash accounting” system revenue is recognised when it is received – which normally means when it is earned, as the two events take place at the same time.
+Accrued income more generally is the bringing to account, or recognition, of income you have earned but have not yet received.
+In a typical “cash accounting” system, you recognise revenue when received, which usually means when you earn it, as the two events coincide.

 Rental Example – Cash v Accrued Income

-Under the the cash basis of accounting when you receive your monthly rental payment from your tenants, the following accounting entry would be made in your business accounting records:
+Under the cash basis of accounting, when you receive your monthly rental payment from your tenants, you would make the following accounting entry in your business accounting records:

-But under accrual accounting we recognise the movement of economic benefits and obligations, rather than when cash moves.
-This is a fancy way of saying we want to track when there are changes in assets (things you own) and liabilities (things you owe).
-The accounting conceptual frameworks developed over the last 20 or so years have moved away from a focus on the income statement to that on the balance sheet (but don’t worry about that for the moment).
+But under accrual accounting, we recognise the movement of economic benefits and obligations rather than when cash moves.
+Economic benefits are in assets (things you own) and economic obligations are liabilities (things you owe).
+Over the last 20, the conceptual accounting frameworks have moved away from an income statement to a balance sheet focus.
+But don’t worry about that for the moment.

-So under an accrual system, if the the tenants paid the rent when it was due the journal entry would be same; we would record the increase in cash at bank and rental revenue.
+So under an accrual system, if the tenants paid the rent when it was due, the journal entry would be the same; we would record the increase in cash at the bank and rental revenue.
 But what happens if you don’t receive the rent when it’s due?
-Under an accrual system you initially make the following entry:
+Under an accrual system, you initially make the following entry:

 |10 May||Rental Debtors||$750|||

-So we would record the revenue due but we would record the increase in assets through debtors (money you are owed) rather than cash at bank (as you haven’t received it yet).
-When your tenants pay you would then make the following accounting entry:
+So we would record the revenue due, but we would record the increase in assets through debtors (money the tenant owes) rather than cash at the bank (as you haven’t received it yet).
+When your tenants pay, you would then make the following accounting entry:

 |10 May||Cash at Bank||$750|||